-5.3.2.
+3.2.
 Screened Host

-In this architecture, illustrated in figure 4, the primary security is provided by packet filtering and a bastion host sits on the internal network providing the required application.
+In this architecture, illustrated in figure 4, the primary security is provided by packet ring and a bastion host sits on the internal network providing the required application.

-The screening router's packet filtering rules are configured such that the bastion host is the only host accessible from the Internet.
-Connections to the Internet may be routed through an application proxy on the bastion host, or in some cases, allowed directly through the screening router, depending on the network security policy.
+The screening router's packet filtering rules are configured such that the bastion host is only host accessible from the Internet.
+Connections to the Internet may be routed through application proxy on the bastion host, or in some cases, allowed directly through the pening router, depending on the network security policy.

-[Stall95] and [Siya95] argue that the screened host architecture adds an additional layer of security to the dual homed host architecture, as an attacker has to first bypass the screening router, and then the bastion host.
-[Wack95] on the other hand argues that the screened host architecture, whilst more flexible than the dual homed host architecture, is less secure because the screening router is allowed to pass certain "trusted" services around the bastion host.
-Noting that the screened host architecture may, at first sight, appear to be less secure than the dual homed host architecture, [Chap95] states that this is misleading as the dual homed host itself may fail in some unexpected way, and that the two are therefore as secure as each other in practice.
+[Stall95] and [Siya95] argue that the screened host architecture adds an additional er of security to the dual homed host architecture, as an attacker has to first bypass the energy router, and then the bastion host.
+[Wack95] on the other hand argues that the energy host architecture, whilst more flexible than the dual homed host architecture, is less are because the screening router is allowed to pass certain "trusted" services around the cion host.
+Noting that the screened host architecture may, at first sight, appear to be less are than the dual homed host architecture, [Chap95] states that this is misleading as the l homed host itself may fail in some unexpected way, and that the two are therefore as are as each other in practice.

-However [Wack95]'s argument still holds - the additional flexibility afforded in the screened host architecture is provided at some cost to security.
+However [Wack95]'s argument still holds - the additional flexibility afforded in the ened host architecture is provided at some cost to security.

-5.3.3.
+3.3.
 Screened Subnet

-With both the dual homed host and screened host architectures, the trusted network is vulnerable if the bastion host is compromised.
-The impact of the bastion host being compromised can be reduced by isolating it on a perimeter network(10).
-The simplest way to provide a perimeter network is to add an additional screening router to the screened host architecture.
-This architecture, illustrated in figure 5, is called the screened subnet architecture.
-The bastion host is then located on the perimeter network between the two screening routers.
+With both the dual homed host and screened host architectures, the trusted network is nerable if the bastion host is compromised.
+The impact of the bastion host being apromised can be reduced by isolating it on a perimeter network(10).
+The simplest way to vide a perimeter network is to add an additional screening router to the screened host nitecture.
+This architecture, illustrated in figure 5, is called the screened subnet nitecture.
+The bastion host is then located on the perimeter network between the two rening routers.

-An attacker that successfully compromises the bastion host now will only be able to access the perimeter net.
-The trusted network is still protected by the internal screening router.
+An attacker that successfully compromises the bastion host now will only be able to ess the perimeter net.
+The trusted network is still protected by the internal screening er.
 Whilst the attacker will be able to use packet sniffer software on the perimeter network, he will not be able to collect passwords for, or to examine sensitive files on, the trusted network unless these are passed via the DMZ, which is itself a security weakness.